Skip to content

 sniff(iface="eth0", prn=detect_mac_flood, store=False)

 A normal network learns a few new MACs per minute.
-Fifty new MACs per second indicates a MAC flooding attack.
+50 new MACs per second indicates a MAC flooding attack.

 MAC flooding turns a switch into a hub.
 VLAN hopping crosses VLAN boundaries that are supposed to be isolated.

-VLAN hopping allows an attacker to send traffic to a VLAN they have no access to.
-Two techniques exist: double tagging and switch spoofing.
+VLAN hopping allows an attacker to send traffic to a VLAN the attacker has no access to.
+2 techniques exist: double tagging and switch spoofing.

-The attacker crafts a frame with two 802.1Q tags.
+The attacker crafts a frame with 2 802.1Q tags.
 The outer tag matches the native VLAN of the trunk port.
 The inner tag specifies the target VLAN.

 Step by step:

 3. Switch 1 receives the frame on an access port.
-It sees the outer tag matches the native VLAN and strips it
+Switch 1 sees the outer tag matches the native VLAN and strips the outer tag.

-4. The frame now has one tag: VLAN 20.
-Switch 1 forwards it out the trunk port
+4. The frame now has 1 tag: VLAN 20.
+Switch 1 forwards the frame out the trunk port.

-5. Switch 2 receives the frame tagged VLAN 20 and delivers it to VLAN 20 ports
+5. Switch 2 receives the frame tagged VLAN 20 and delivers the frame to VLAN 20 ports.

-The attacker configures their NIC to negotiate a trunk link using DTP (Dynamic Trunking Protocol).
-If the switch port is set to “dynamic auto” or “dynamic desirable,” it forms a trunk with the attacker.
-The attacker now has access to all VLANs on the trunk.
+The attacker configures the NIC to negotiate a trunk link using DTP (Dynamic Trunking Protocol).
+If the switch port is set to “dynamic auto” or “dynamic desirable,” the port forms a trunk with the attacker.
+The attacker then has access to every VLAN on the trunk.

-• Setting the native VLAN to an unused VLAN (not VLAN 1) on all trunk ports
+• Set the native VLAN to an unused VLAN (not VLAN 1) on every trunk port.

-• Explicitly tagging the native VLAN on trunk ports (vlan trunk native tagged)
+• Explicitly tag the native VLAN on trunk ports (vlan trunk native tagged).

-• Disabling DTP on all ports (set ports to static access or static trunk)
+• Disable DTP on every port (set ports to static access or static trunk).

 The following script uses Scapy to craft a double-tagged frame, demonstrating the concept for testing purposes.